Youths protest Miguna detention at JKIA as judge summons Matiang’i, Boinnet

 ALSO READ: JKIA drama uncalled for

-The crowd wore T-shirts labelled ‘Resist’ while carrying placards labelled ‘No Miguna No peace’ ‘No Miguna no handshake’.
+The crowd wore T-shirts emblazoned ‘Resist’ while carrying placards screaming ‘No Miguna No peace’ ‘No Miguna no handshake’.

 Led by ODM youth leader Rodriguez Lunalo, they asked the Government to respect the rule of law or else the citizens will also disregard the law.